 What is the goal of the revival?

 - In the case of extinct animals, “de-extinction” will allow the study of prehistoric data where the mere identification of the genome cannot give.
-In particular, the information about the Woolly Mammoth blood will give substantial data about the adaptation of the mammalian blood to survive in cold climates.
+In particular, the information about the Woolly Mammoth blood will give important data about the adaptation of mammalian blood to survive in cold climates.
 Such knowledge will be beneficial in the study of diseases in humans.

 - Ultimately, the goal of this “de-extinction” project is for species to re-populate the boreal and tundra forests of North America, Europe, and Asia.
-The goal is not to create exact copies of the extinct Woolly Mammoth but to observe the adaptations of this organisms to survive in cold climates.
+The goal is not to create exact copies of the extinct Woolly Mammoth but to observe the adaptations of these organisms to survive in cold climates.
 The knowledge of such will be beneficial in the conservation and preservation of the population of elephants in Asia.